C2C CTF Writeups

 aandb(1000 bits) relative toN(2048 bits). - Relation: $val_{ab} = a \cdot b^{-1} \pmod N$.

-- Rational Reconstruction: Since $a, b \approx N^{1/2}$, i can recover $a$ and $b$ from $val_{ab}$ using the Extended Euclidean Algorithm (Rational Reconstruction).
+- Rational Reconstruction: Since $a, b \approx N^{1/2}$, I could recover $a$ and $b$ from $val_{ab}$ using the Extended Euclidean Algorithm (Rational Reconstruction).

-- Hidden Number Problem (HNP): The equation $f_i = e_i \cdot M_1 + c_i$ (where $c_i$ is small/structured) poses an HNP. i can use Lattice Reduction (LLL) to recover the shared secret $M_1$.
+- Hidden Number Problem (HNP): The equation $f_i = e_i \cdot M_1 + c_i$ (where $c_i$ is small/structured) posed an HNP.
+I could use Lattice Reduction (LLL) to recover the shared secret $M_1$.

-- Factorization: With recovered parameters, im derive a relation $k/d \approx e/N^3$.
-Continued Fractions can efficiently recover the private exponent $d$, allowing factorization of $N$.
+- Factorization: With the parameters recovered, I derived the relation $k/d \approx e/N^3$.
+This meant Continued Fractions could efficiently recover the private exponent $d$, allowing me to factor $N$.

-- Wiener’s Attack variant (Continued Fractions) for $d$.
+- Wiener’s Attack variant (Continued Fractions) to find $d$.

 - Standard RSA decryption using $d$.